 When I was writing more songs than I could afford in studio time and wanted to invest in some home recording gear, this was the microphone I went straight for.

 This is the cardioid version.
 It comes in a solid metal casing and a dedicated shockmount for your mic stand.
-It has a frequency range of 20 Hz to 20 kHz, and a pre-attenuation of -10dB, and a whole bunch of other numbers that will only give away so much about the quality of its sounds.
+It has a frequency range of 20 Hz to 20 kHz, and a pre-attenuation of -10dB, and a whole bunch of other numbers that will only give away so much about the quality of

 I’d recommend this for intermediate home recording enthusiasts who are prepared to spend a few dollars on a decent sound.
 Let’s not pretend your recordings with the 2200a II C are going to leave Rick Rubin worried about his job, but for listenable tracking at home, this is the only mic you’ll need.